josevictor1/GitHubFollowersApp/README.md

 ## How to use it 🧐

-The app is really simple to use once it works as a menu.
-To see the items in the menu you can tap over the sections.
+The app is really simple to use once it works as a gallery.
+To see the items in the galley you can select a github profile.